 Capacity: 240 dining

-The National Gallery are a master stroke in sustainability, with no waste going to landfill - in fact, they’ve even gone the extra mile and partnered with Bio-Bean to turn their coffee grounds into sustainable biofuels!
+The National Gallery are a masterstroke in sustainability, with no waste going to landfill they’ve even gone the extra mile and partnered with Bio-Bean to turn their coffee grounds into sustainable biofuels!
 All of the energy used to power their venue comes from 100% clean renewable sources, making the day-to-day running of their venue largely green and a perfect choice where sustainability is highly credited.